Table of Contents

 E.g. Alexa, open (music station) on Pandora (note: the free version has ads)

-It may also be helpful if students know that you can read and hear what they’ve asked Alexa (we’ll explain more below).
+4. Let students know that you can read and hear what they’ve asked Alexa

 Check the Location